brycetolman54/GenConfNotes/2024/April.md

 ### Dieter F Uchtdorf

 - If I want to feel joy in my marriage, I need to focus on Rylie having joy

+## Sunday Morning

+### Ronald A Rasband

+- I want to make sure hat I don't ever speak to anyone in anger. especialy to my wife or my children.
+Take the time to think and calm down before speaking.
+Speaking in anger does not help <b>anyone</b>
+- I want to make sure my children and wife hear me say "I love you" and "Thank you"

+### Susan H Porter

+- Pray to <b>know</b>, pray to <b>grow</b>, pray to <b>become</b>

+### Dale G Renlund

+- I need to keep finding ways to build and maintain my spiritual momentum, both for myself and for my family
+    - I need to take more initiative in calling together the family for prayer and scripture study

+### Paul B Pieper

+- Relatinships require both peole to trsut one another. <i>How well am I trusting Rylie?</i>
+- If you want to have ore trust in God, do things that require you to trust Him.
+Thinking about your job, your education, and your future family and the responsibility that you have to provide for them, trust that God will provide.
+I don't know I don't know if that means to trust Him about the money that I wll make or that He will provide while I am in school or that I can do what I think is best and trust that He will make it work.
+Keep thinking about it and praying.

+### Patrick Kearon

+- The Lord wants us to come home

+### Brian K Taylor

+- I need you to read this again and focus on how it applies to your education and career choices

+### Dallin H Oaks

+- Stuy this one more with the goal in mind to better understand how to live in accordance withe the covenants you have mad.